lanky/git_for_muggles/INSTALLING.md

     git --version

-And it should look like one of these:
+And it should look like the 'git' line in one of these:

 <img src="images/is-it-all-working-windows.png" max-width="50%">